jiazhao97/INSPIRE/README.md

 *INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources*

-An effective and efficient method for interpreting spatial transcriptomics datasets.
+An effective and efficient method for interpreting multiple spatial transcriptomics datasets.

 ![INSPIRE\_pipeline](demo/overview.jpg)